NeoTech/local-registry/README.md

-# Local docker registry start script for ARCH
+# Local docker registry start script for ARCH Linux
 It will spin up a local registry and register it with the local CA authority on Arch Linux

 Once up and running you will be able to issue